 Tramadol in Pregnancy – Complications and Precautions to Follow

-What is Tramadol (Ultram)?
+What Is Tramadol (Ultram)?

 Why Do Pregnant Women Require Pain Medication?

-• The diameter of blood vessels changes due to the hormonal changes during pregnancy and results in headaches and migraines.
+- The diameter of blood vessels changes due to the hormonal changes during pregnancy and results in headaches and migraines.
 The intensity of these can vary, but they have been known to be severe enough to warrant some kind of medication for relief.

-• Pressure on the spine caused by your expanding foetus can result in backaches that can sometimes become unbearable.
+- Pressure on the spine caused by your expanding foetus can result in backaches that can sometimes become unbearable.
 Those who are carrying multiples will find this especially relevant in their case.

-• Your lower limbs have had to deal with a lot of extra weight, and this causes pain from all the nerves and ligaments that have been bearing the strain of your baby’s additional weight.
+- Your lower limbs have had to deal with a lot of extra weight, and this causes pain from all the nerves and ligaments that have been bearing the strain of your baby’s additional weight.

 Is Tramadol Safe in Pregnancy?

-Though there are some medications out there with more serious side effects of dependency due to their higher opioid content, Tramadol is also known to cause addiction and neonatal dependency on the drug.
-A change in the diameter of the umbilical vessels is caused due to the painkillers, and this will have an effect on the flow of blood to your baby.
+Though there are some medications out there with more serious side effects of dependency due to their higher opioid content, tramadol is also known to cause addiction and neonatal dependency on the drug (3).
+The painkillers may also cause changes in the diameter of the umbilical vessels, which can have an effect on the flow of blood to your baby.
 This is why it is best to stay away from painkillers in general during your pregnancy unless you have no choice but to take them.
+If the blood flow is restricted, your baby will not get enough nutrition, which could result in restrictions in growth and, in extreme and unfortunate cases, the death of the child.

-What if a Pregnant Woman Has Already Taken Ultram In Pregnancy?
+What If a Pregnant Woman Has Already Taken Ultram in Pregnancy?

 Complications & Side Effects of Taking Tramadol During Pregnancy

-Here are some of the complications or side effects associated with taking Tramadol during pregnancy:
+Here are some of the complications or side effects associated with taking tramadol during pregnancy:

 1. Easily Abused

-The central nervous system responds to pain differently because Tramadol changes this aspect, making it very easy to abuse the drug.
+The central nervous system responds to pain differently because tramadol changes this aspect, making it very easy to abuse the drug.

 2. Maternal and Foetal Addiction